Author: GRC Practice Director, Alex Hollis.

 Although the timeframe is clear, it is open to interpretation around whether or not business hours are included; planned maintenance is often left out.
 This can lead to incorrect comparisons between service providers.

-An additional consideration for this is that by asking the respondent to calculate the percentage, you are asking them to carry out a form of processing on the data.
+An additional consideration for this is that by asking the respondent to calculate the percentage, you are asking them to carry out a form of processing on the third party data.
 This leaves it open to manipulation but also incorrectly calculating.

 We could instead ask: